The Opportunity Centre is often seen as the ‘hub’ of activities here at DCSCL!

 Providing a safe, fun and inclusive atmosphere for adults with developmental disabilities, the centre is a great place to make new friends, hang out with peers, learn some new skills and participate in an assortment of activities.
 Programming is created with the regularly attending individuals in mind and suggestions are always welcome, as are activity hosts.
 Volunteers and self-advocates are encouraged to come show-case their talent and share their knowledge!

-In the meantime, the Opportunity Centre will revert back to offering Zoom activities for those that are unvaccinated, but would still like to take part in the fun.
-They will run from 9:30am - 5:00 pm Monday through Friday and the same Meeting ID and Password will be used at all time Please check back or call the Centre for the login info.
+The Opportunity Centre is offering activities via Zoom and FaceTime for those that are unable to attend or in the case that all the spaces are filled.
+The Centre will be running activities during the day, in person and virtually, Monday through Friday, and the same Meeting ID and Password will be used at all times.
+Please call the Centre for the login information.

-We too, are disappointed that we have been given orders to increase restrictions again, but we are hopeful these will be temporary measures and we will be back to in-person activities for all, after November 19th.
+We too, are disappointed that the restrictions must continue, however we continue to be hopeful that we will soon see things improving.
 We will continue to provide updates as issued by the PHO.
 Please don't hesitate to call the Centre for clarification on current protocols.

 To address the needs and interests of the Community Living population a host of activities are planned, including but not limited to: